legends2k/blog/content/post/inspirers.md

 [How To Become A Hacker]: http://www.catb.org/esr/faqs/hacker-howto.html

 ## Dennis M. Ritchie
-He's creator of the *C* programming language, co-author of *The C Programming Language* and the poster child for the *[Unix Philosophy][]*.
+He's creator of the *C* programming language, co-author of *The C Programming Language* and the poster child for the *[Unix Philosophy][]*; it shows in his language design.
 His writings are, to me, the canonical example of clear, concise technical content.
 If you haven't read [The Evolution of the Unix Time-sharing system][], do so to see how pipes came into computers and why coroutines are cool.

 [Unix Philosophy]: https://en.wikipedia.org/wiki/Unix_philosophy
 [The Evolution of the Unix Time-sharing system]: https://www.bell-labs.com/usr/dmr/www/hist.html